amsowie/HBproject/README.md

 makes that easier.
 The last flight is always the most miserable, so I minimized user suffering by making certain it would be as short as possible.

+Testing and Development

+Weather to Wander was developed using Test Driven Development and has 98% test coverage of the backend.
+The route planning tool is implemented using a graph class and modified version of Dijkstra's algorithm.
+The map and markers were implemented with the googlemaps API and the Darksky API.

 Installation

 To use locally: